Whimsy Stick

 No deliberate ending

 Owner gets tired, drops the pole, walks inside.
-Session is “over.”
-Except the dog’s drive system didn’t get a signal that the game ended — it just got interrupted.
-Dogs that never get a clear all-done end often pace, whine, or escalate other behaviors immediately after play because the drive cycle is still open.
+The dog’s drive system didn’t get a signal that the game ended.
+It just got interrupted.
+Dogs that never get a clear all-done end often pace, whine, or escalate other behaviors immediately after because the drive cycle is still open.
+This is a common source of post-play restlessness.

 Fix →

-After the last catch, wait for drop-it, give a calm verbal marker (“all done” or “game over”), put the pole behind your back or out of sight, and then give a chew or scatter feed.
+After the last catch, wait for drop-it, give a calm verbal marker (“all done”), put the pole behind your back or out of sight, then give a chew or scatter feed.
 Same ritual every time.

 07